MrScottyPieey/c1/README.md

 - toggle in-game GUI keyboard focus - <kbd>Tab</kbd>

 ## Structure ##
-Project structure is listed below, including descriptions for each file.
+The project structure is listed below, including descriptions for each file.

 Note that further documentation can be found in the `doc` directory.
 ```